Collaborative Law: A Dignified Approach To Divorce

 A Record Of Success In Collaborative Law

-I have represented clients in the Greater Buffalo-Niagara region for more than a decade.
+We have represented clients in the Greater Buffalo-Niagara region for more than a decade.
 Many of them resolved divorce issues using the collaborative process.
 In addition to working with your lawyer, you can work with financial specialists who will assist with support and the valuation and division of marital property, as well as child psychologists who will provide assistance on custody and parenting plan issues.

 With its focus on compromise and creative problem solving, the collaborative law process provides parties in a dispute with a framework for resolving differences amicably.
-It is not appropriate for every divorcing couple, but those that are well-suited to it will reap valuable rewards.
+It is not appropriate for every divorcing couple, but those who are well-suited to it will reap valuable rewards.